In this section

 For certain provision, these course-based arrangements are adapted to take account of the subject-focused development in undergraduate Honours degree provision (see Regulatory Framework).
 Subject-based management, encompassing Single Honours, Major, Main and/or Minor strands in an undergraduate subject, is the responsibility of a Subject Committee and a Subject Director.
 A Campus Coordinating Group, comprising Subject Directors led by a campus Director of Combined Studies, addresses cross-subject matters.
 These arrangements were approved by Senate in October 2002.

-The University's Student Charter and its seven associate charters set out the University's commitments to students and its expectations of them.
+The University's Student Charter and its associate charters set out the University's commitments to students and its expectations of them.

 Student Support and Guidance